ihsn/DataArchivistGuide/index.rst

    State or Province.
 In such case, import all files for one State or Province only.
 You will import the other data files after you complete the documentation of the files.
 This will considerably reduce the time needed to save your files.
-The Toolkit will allow you to replicate the metadata from the documented files to all other data files that you will import later.
+The Metadata Editor will allow you to replicate the metadata from the documented files to all other data files that you will import later.

 After all files are imported and ordered in a proper sequence, define the key variables for each data file.
 The base key variable(s) in a data